IagoPorto/PA55GU4RD/README.md

 * Create a new user and a new password.
 * Now you can create a random password and save it securely for future reference.
-  * You need to use a 32-character password to encrypt your other passwords, which will not be stored anywhere, and only you can know it.
+  * To securely save passwords for future reference, you'll need to use a 32-character password for encryption, which will not be stored anywhere, ensuring that only you know it.
 * You can change and delete the passwords.

 ## 2. What will be in the future?

+In the future, <PA55GU4RD> will include the following enhancements:

-* DB
+* Database (DB) integration
 * Invisible passwords.
-You will be able to copy the password without it being displayed on the screen.
+The ability to copy passwords without displaying them on the screen.
 * User manager.
-Now only one user is allowed, but in the future it will be possible to have more.
+Support for multiple users.
-* Frontend
+* Frontend development:
   * Android application
   * Linux/Windows application
-* Secure conection between backend and frontend.
+* Secure conection between backend and frontend, featuring:
   * Asymmetric encryption using RSA algorithm
-  * JWT
+  * JWT (Jason Web token)
   * HTTPS
-  * ¿WireGuard?
+  * Possible WireGuard integration